 Tutorials >> Illustrator

-* Start by making a simple gradient in Illustrator for the Background.
+* Start by making a simple Gradient for the Background.

-* Use the “Nature Symbol Library” to add grass, trees and
+* Use the "Nature Symbol Library" to add graphics for the landscape.

 * Apply Outer Glow to the nature objects to add more depth.

-* Use the Flare tool in Illustrator for special effects.
+* Use the Flare tool for special effects.

-* Make a clipping mask in Illustrator to hide overlapping
+* Make a clipping Mask to hide overlapping objects.

 Watch the video or written